SovereignCloudStack/k8s-cluster-api-provider/README.md

 of the newly created cluster, or for creating additional clusters.

 Basically, this repository covers two topics:
-1. Automation (terraform) to bootstrap a cluster-API management node by installing kind on a vanilla Ubuntu image and deploying some tools on this node ( [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), [openstack CLI tools](https://docs.openstack.org/newton/user-guide/common/cli-install-openstack-command-line-clients.html), [k9s](https://github.com/derailed/k9s),
+1. Automation (terraform, Makefile) to bootstrap a cluster-API management node by installing kind on a vanilla Ubuntu image and deploying some tools on this node ( [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), [openstack CLI tools](https://docs.openstack.org/newton/user-guide/common/cli-install-openstack-command-line-clients.html), [k9s](https://github.com/derailed/k9s),